 Boyle’s second feature, TRAINSPOTTING, is one of the highest grossing British films of all time.
 The critically acclaimed film won four Empire Awards including Best Director and Best Film and was nominated for a BAFTA Alexander Korda Award.

 In 2002 Boyle made the smash hit horror film 28 DAYS LATER.
 The film earned Boyle a Saturn Award for Best Horror Film from the Academy of Science Fiction, Fantasy and Horror Films.

-Boyle's other feature films include MILLIONS starring James Nesbit, Alex Etel and Lewis McGibbon, THE BEACH, starring Leonardo DiCaprio, A LIFE LESS ORDINARY, starring Ewan McGregor and Cameron Diaz, ALIEN LOVE TRIANGLE and SUNSHINE starring Cillian Murphy.
-SLUMDOG MILLIONAIRE is his eighth international theatrically released film and recently won the People's Choice Award at the 2008 Toronto International Film Festival.
+Boyle’s other feature films include MILLIONS starring James Nesbit, Alex Etel (of the well-liked but underperforming fantasy The Water Horse) and Lewis McGibbon, THE BEACH, starring Leonardo DiCaprio, A LIFE LESS ORDINARY, starring Ewan McGregor and Cameron Diaz, ALIEN LOVE TRIANGLE and SUNSHINE starring Cillian Murphy.
+SLUMDOG MILLIONAIRE is his eighth international theatrically released film and recently won the People’s Choice Award at the 2008 Toronto International Film Festival.